JoySkipper/GBT_RFI_pipeline/README.md

 Output results will be dumped into your current directory for this setup.
 Ensure you have write permissions to your current working directory

-This pipeline generates four (4) .gif images of varying zoom levels and an ASCII text file containing reduced RFI intensity values vs. frequency values and corresponding header information.
+This pipeline generates an ASCII text file containing reduced RFI intensity values vs. frequency values and corresponding header information.

 ## Recommended method example: